 For AI/ML in 5GC or RAN, the AI/ML capabilities in 5GC or RAN may be needed to coordinate and possibly other aspects in order to improve the overall performance.

 Typically, due to the collected data used for model training/inference for 5GC or RAN, performance of a model in 5GC or RAN may be biased in some respects.
-On the other hand, the 3GPP management system collects data of longer range and from a wide scope of RAN nodes/5GC, which as a consequence implies that the prediction will be unbiased towards the overall RAN nodes/5GC.
+On the other hand, the 3GPP management system collects data of from a wide scope of RAN nodes/5GC covering e.g., wider geographical network and radio coverage areas, which as a consequence implies that the prediction will be unbiased towards the overall RAN nodes/5GC.
 However, 3GPP management system prediction may lack insight of patterns related to specific node or finer granularity of time.
-Hence with coordination or alignment of the AI/ML capability between 5GC/RAN and 3GPP management system, the overall performance may be improved.
+Hence with coordination or alignment of the AI/ML capability between 5GC/RAN and 3GPP management system, the overall performance may be optimised.

 To enable the coordination between the AI/ML capabilities, the configuration (e.g., a triggering condition, i.e., when a result is needed from the RAN analytics to MDA) may be needed.
 On the other hand, the result of the coordination may be communicated towards the consumer(s) and hence there is a need to enhance the reporting in order to capture the deviation of predictions (and / or the related context) so the consumer can gain a better understanding regarding the coordination of AI/ML capabilities.